26.4. Similarity of goods and services

 • the trade channels through which the commodities are respectively bought and sold.

 These are the primary criteria.
-However, it is unlikely that any single factor is conclusive in itself.
+However, it is unlikely that any single factor is conclusive.

-In Beck, Koller & Company's Application (“Plio”), 64 RPC 76 at page 78, the Assistant Comptroller enlarged on the factors set out by Romer J. as follows:
+In Beck, Koller & Company's Application (“Plio”), 64 RPC 76 at page 78, the Assistant Comptroller expanded on the factors set out by Romer J. as follows:

 • the nature and characteristics of the goods;